bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 James O'Beirne: 01:32:30

 But they're not gonna be breaking that news.
-It's, you know, someone in the technical community is going to figure that out well before they would ever, you know, you
+It's, you know, someone in the technical community is going to figure that out well before they would ever, you know.

 NVK: 01:32:36

-know, I found like 99, 99% of the time when they reach out with like, you know, they, they will be very specific when they're in good faith.
+You know, I found like 99% of the time when they reach out with like, you know, they, they will be very specific when they're in good faith.
 Like here is what I'm writing about or, Oh, I read this awesome blog piece about like this feature that's coming.
 Can you please help me clarify it?
-Like they're very forthcoming of what they're writing when they're not being serious.
+Like they're very forthcoming about what they're writing when they're not being insidious.
-Right.
-Like, And when they're like doing a hit piece or something negative, they always hide what they're trying to write.
+And when they're doing a hit piece or something negative, they always hide what they're trying to write.

 Sjors Provoost: 01:33:06